-After visiting the Valley of the Gods, Goosenecks Park, the Monument Valley, and the Horseshoe Bend, it was time to explore the Vermilion Cliffs National Monument.
+After visiting the Valley of the Gods, Goosenecks Park, the Monument Valley, and the Horseshoe Bend, it was time to explore the Vermilion Cliffs National Monument

-The original Navajo Bridge was built in 1929, and after serving for nearly 70 years it was replaced by modern version in 1995.
-But, instead of demolishing the old bridge, the kept it and transformed it into the pedestrian crossing.
+The original Navajo Bridge was built in 1929, and after serving for nearly 70 years it was replaced by

-The Navajo Bridge gives us the opportunity to photograph the Marble Canyon from the unique perspective.
+The Navajo Bridge gives us the opportunity to photograph the Marble Canyon from the unique perspective

 What was different the time I took the featured photo, the color of the Colorado River.
 Normally, it is dark blue, but this time it was bright green, almost emerald.
-I knew right away it would make an interesting photo if I emphasized the contrast between colors of the river, the canyon, and the sky.
+I knew right away it would make an interesting photo if I emphasized the contrast between the colors of the river, the canyon, and the sky.

 The primary challenge was to find an interesting composition.
 Even though the bridge gave me the unique perspective to photograph the Marble Canyon, it was also a limiting factor.
 It often obstructed the views when shooting wide from the certain perspectives.
 I tied to use tripod first but later decided to ditch it to have more freedom shooting handheld.